joemore/serverless-aws-ses-lambda-emails/README.md

 # SUPER BASIC GUIDE:

-1. Edit the `./serverless/contact-form/.env` file to add your AWS creds & Google Re-captcha key etc
+1. Edit (Or Create it if missing) the `./serverless/contact-form/.env` file to add your AWS creds & Google Re-captcha key etc

 ```
 REGION=eu-west-2